isabella232/asset-compute.en/help/introduction.md

 You can easily add custom conversion tools, say create composition workflows that combine [!DNL Adobe Sensei] results with image operations.

-The service does not do the following on its own, by default.
+Note that the service does not provide any form of asset storage, which must be provided by consumers that provide references to source and rendition file locations in cloud storage.
+Furthermore, the service does not do the following on its own, by default.

 |Asset Compute Service does not do this|Expectations from implementing client|
 |---|---|